pseudolanguagecompiler/ImaginaryRealLine/README.md

 > The **imaginary real line** is the part of \(\mathbb{R}\) where most irrationals live, but they are “imaginary” in the sense that we can’t distinguish them by definition.
 > It is the dark, undefinable background of the real line against which the visible, definable reals are projected.

+## Theorems

+Proposition: The set of definable real numbers is countable.
+Cantor's diagonal argument produces undefinable reals outside this set, resolving the paradox in a constructive framework where ℝ_vis ≈ ℕ.